 Update: This post was originally published in November 2015.
 I made updates to the post below to include more information about these muffins!
-Plus, I’ve included step-by-step photos and a recipe video to show you how quick and easy it is to make stuffing muffins from your Thanksgiving leftovers!
+Plus, I’ve included step-by-step photos and a recipe video to show you how quick and easy it is to make this egg stuffing recipe from your Thanksgiving turkey and stuffing leftovers!

 Happy Week of Thanksgiving, friends!
 I hope you are enjoying the holiday season!